The Employment Law Review: Italy

 There is no legal obligation to translate employment documents into Italian or the employee's native language.
 However, it is recommended that employers should require employees to sign employment documents in both Italian and their native language.
 It is also advisable to include in these documents a clause indicating which language shall prevail in the event of any discrepancies in interpretation.

 In general terms, it is advisable to provide a translation of all employment documents that mention specific obligations for employees or employers (e.g., employment contracts, stock options and incentive plans, restrictive covenants, general policies).
-Exceptions should be evaluated case by case, when the employer is satisfied that the employee is able to fully understand the terms and conditions of employment even though they are provided in a foreign language (e.g., bilingual employees, top executives).
+Exceptions should be evaluated in each case, when the employer is satisfied that the employee is able to fully understand the terms and conditions of employment even though they are provided in a foreign language (e.g., bilingual employees or top executives).

-According to Article 19 of the Workers' Statute, an RSA may be appointed in industrial and commercial businesses that have more than 15 employees in the same unit or in the same municipality.
-Before Decision No. 231 of the Constitutional Court (3 to 23 July 2013), only the unions that executed a collective agreement applicable in the workplace were entitled to be qualified as an RSA.
+According to Article 19 of the Workers' Statute, an RSA may be appointed in industrial and commercial businesses where there are more than 15 employees in the same unit or in the same municipality.
+Before Decision No. 231 of the Constitutional Court (3-23 July 2013), only the unions that executed a collective agreement applicable in the workplace were entitled to be qualified as an RSA.
 After this judgment, the entitlement was extended to RSAs that, despite failing to sign up to the collective agreement applied by the employer, actively participated in the negotiations of the same agreement.

 One-third of the members of an RSU are appointed from among the candidates presented by the trade unions that signed the applicable collective agreement, while two-thirds are elected from among the candidates presented by the other trade unions.
 RSU representatives may hold office for three-year terms and may be re-elected.